 the opportunity to learn a few traditional tunes from the local area;

-tune sessions on Friday and Saturday evening.
+tune sessions on Friday, Saturday and Sunday.

 Thanks to the generosity of our sponsors – Outhwaites Ropemakers of Hawes – we are now able to offer a limited number of bursaries to encourage young people to attend Melodeons in Wensleydale and thus help to safeguard the future of melodeon playing in British folk music.
 These bursaries will amount to £60 per person, meaning that the cost of the course to successful applicants will be £20 rather than £80.
 Please visit the sponsorship page for more details.